0xcabrex/autotyper/README.md

 The [Tesseract](https://tesseract-ocr.github.io/tessdoc/Downloads.html) OCR should be installed on the system prior to using the program, as it depends on the tesseract OCR engine.

-Make sure the Blue Box having the text and the text box to type is close to the bottom of the screen (1cm / 39 pixels preferrably).
+Make sure that the starting border of the leaderboard table under the typing box is 1cm / 39 pixels from the bottom of the screen.

 There are two phases:
 - To grab the screenshot.